comperiosearch/vagrant-elk-box/README.md

     vagrant up
     vagrant ssh

+Elasticsearch will be available on the host machine at [http://localhost:9200/](http://localhost:9200/), Kibana at [http://localhost:5601/](http://localhost:5601/)

 **NOTE**: there is an issue with the current Vagrant version, so you might get the following error when you do vagrant up: